Finite-difference-based simulation and adjoint optimization of gas networks: Examples

 with $\tau$ being the total simulation time.
 This means the force is applied on the system from $10$ to $30~\%$ and from $50$ to $55~\%$ of the computational time.
 A pre-factor to equation~\eqref{eq:disturbanceE2} is chosen to see a significant change in the behavior of the system.

 The governing parameters of the setup are stated in table~\ref{tab:parameter}.

-Figure~\ref{fig:E2_J} (left) shows the decreasing objective function.
+Figure~\ref{fig:E2_J} (left) shows the decreasing objective function for the different grid resolutions.
 The convergence criterion of

-is reached after 22 iterations.
+is reached after 30 iterations for $200$ grid points per pipe and after 28 iterations for the higher resolutions of $n=400$ and $n=800$.
 The slope of the objective function shows that a further decrease is possible but not necessary as the optimization goal in pipe \RM{7} is already reached in typically sufficient precision.

-For the first $1300$ time steps the objective function $J$ is zero due to the choice of $\sigma$ as the adjoint has no influence on the result in that time interval due to the distance between pipe~\RM{1} and the measurement in pipe~\RM{7}.
-The objective function is reduced by nearly two orders of magnitude.
-The density $\varrho$ oscillates around the reference value which leads to the spatial part of the integral of the objective function shown in figure~\ref{fig:E2_J} (right).
+For the first $1300$ time steps the objective function $J$ is zero due to the choice of $\sigma$ as the adjoint does not influence the result in that time interval due to the distance between pipe~\RM{1} and the measurement in pipe~\RM{7}.
+The objective function is reduced by two orders of magnitude.
+The difference between the density $\varrho$ and $\varrho_{target}$ can be reduced significantly which leads to the spatial part of the integral of the objective function shown in figure~\ref{fig:E2_J} (right).
+Please note the different orders of magnitude between the left (without optimization) and the right (with optimization) y-axis.
+The differences between the different grid resolutions are negligible.
 The vertical lines indicate the two time intervals where the forcing is applied in pipe~\RM{5}.
 The value of the objective function is significantly decreased compared to the case without optimization.
 This is obtained by the $r_{\varrho}$ and $r_m$ in pipe \RM{1} shown in figure~\ref{fig:E2_influence}.
+Again, the differences between the different grids are negligible.

-The mass fluxes from pipe \RM{5} and \RM{6} to pipe \RM{7} with and without optimization are shown in figure~\ref{fig:E2_massfluxes}.
+The mass fluxes from pipe \RM{5} and \RM{6} to pipe \RM{7} with and without optimization for the smallest grid resolution are shown in figure~\ref{fig:E2_massfluxes}.
 Again, the vertical lines mark the time intervals with disturbance.
 It can be observed that $m$ decreases in pipe~\RM{5} while there is a smaller increase in pipe~\RM{6} leading to a decrease in the total mass flux in pipe~\RM{7}.
 This first drop in $m$ cannot be compensated by the adjoint because the information needs some time to reach the last pipe.
-But after $1300$ timesteps a nearly constant state is reached comparing the dashed and the dotted lines for $m_{VII}$ with and without optimization.
+But after $1300$ time steps a nearly constant state is reached comparing the dashed and the dotted lines for $m_{VII}$ with and without optimization.

 Also for this application-oriented configuration, the presented finite-difference discretization provides appropriate results.
 The adjoint again provided suitable gradient information to substantially reduce the target function and to make the flow in the measuring area considerably more uniform.